armory/knowledge-base/_posts/installation/2019-10-22-ssh-keys-in-terraformer.md

 On local workstation, create a directory and place the SSH Key and any other required authentication information inside:

 * Create the directory:

   `mkdir ssh`

 * Copy the SSH Key:

   `cp $SSH_KEY_FILE ssh/id_rsa`

 * Copy any other authentication information that's needed:

   `cp $GOOGLE_APPLICATION_CREDENTIALS ssh/account.json`

-* Create a config file for SSH to ignore the known_hosts checks `echo "StrictHostKeyChecking no" > ssh/config`
+* Create a config file for SSH to ignore the known_hosts checks:

+  `echo "StrictHostKeyChecking no" > ssh/config`

 Now, create the secret using `kubectl`:

 `kubectl create secret generic spin-terraformer-sshkey -n spinnaker-system --from-file=id_rsa=ssh/id_rsa --from-file=config=ssh/config --from-file=account.json=ssh/account.json`

 In this example, this creates a secret with the SSH key, a config to ignore known_hosts file issues, and the GCP service